faithvoid/Pastel2K/README.md

 Intended to eventually be used as the aesthetic basis of "[9xOS](https://github.com/faithvoid/9xos)", a retro PC gaming OS for the Raspberry Pi, but works for all *nix distros as long as they can run XFCE4!

 # Installation:
-Copy your theme of choice to the ".themes" folder in your local user directory (if the directory does not exist, make it and then move the theme into it!)
+Copy your theme of choice to the ".themes" folder in your local user directory (if the directory does not exist, make it and then move the theme into it!).
+If using a matching cursor set, copy the cursor files into ".icons".

 If the theme does not exist in the Releases but exists in the "conf" section, you can use "gen_theme.sh" in the "tools" section to build and install it yourself!
 Make sure to replace the default "theme.conf" with the .conf file of your choosing.